 Upcoming Youth Events and Information

 Young People, The Faith and Vocational Discernment – The 2018 Worldwide Synod of Bishops want to hear from young people!
 The theme for the worldwide bishops’ synod in 2018 is youth ministry.
 Preparations include asking young people for their input now.
-The Vatican has posted a survey for young people ages 16-29.
+The Vatican has posted a survey for young people and the Office of Youth Ministry has also prepared a survey for people ages 16-29.
 Bishop Joseph Kopacz is putting out a call for participation throughout the Diocese of Jackson.
-The survey is available in English, Spanish, French and Italian on the synod’s official site.
-Click here to take survey.
-It is open to any young person, regardless of faith or religious belief.
-Please submit your survey by November 30, 2017.
+The Vatican survey is available in English, Spanish, French and Italian on the synod’s official site.
+The surveys are open to any young person, regardless of faith or religious belief.
+Please submit your surveys by November 30, 2017.
+Vatican Synod Survey and Diocese of Jackson Synod Survey.

 Diocesan SEARCH Retreat – January 19-21 2018 – SEARCH is a unique retreat experience designed for youth in grades 11th & 12th who have a strong desire to deepen their faith and relationship with Christ.
 A retreat “for teens, led by teens” is an experience like none other; with a strong focus on vocations SEARCH engages youth in a special way and calls them to live out their Catholic faith in a bold, real, active and healthy way.
-Registration will open Fall 2017.
-Please contact Abbey Schuhmann for more information. www.jacksonsearch.com
+Registration is FULL at this time; please contact the Office of Youth Ministry to be added to the waiting list.
+For more info. please visit the website – www.jacksonsearch.com.

 Diocesan Confirmation Retreat – March 3-4, 2018 – Camp Garaywa, Clinton, MS – This retreat is offered for those youth in grades 11 & 12th preparing for the Sacrament of Confirmation.
 Registration materials will be available early-2018.
 Contact Fran Lavelle for more information Fran.Lavelle@jacksondiocese.org